 Ever wondered what RAID is all about in project management?
-You’ll hear project managers talking about their RAID logs, or updating the RAID, but what does it all mean?
+You’ll hear project managers talking about their RAID logs as part of how to manage a project, or updating the RAID, but what does it all mean?

 In this article, we look at everything RAID.
 There’s also a video interview with risk expert Keith Rickman – scroll down for that.